Jurickson Profar Player Props: Rockies vs. Royals

-On Saturday, Jurickson Profar (.222 on-base percentage in past 10 games, 86 points below season-long percentage) and the Colorado Rockies face the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
-First pitch is at 4:10 PM ET.
+Jurickson Profar -- .125 average over his past 10 games -- will be in action for the Colorado Rockies versus the Kansas City Royals, with Brady Singer on the mound, on June 4 at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-5 with an RBI) against the Royals.
+He had a hitless showing in his most recent game (0-for-3) against the Royals.

 Jurickson Profar Game Info & Props vs. the Royals